NickBlow/Mythras-charsheet/app/content/cults.md

 - You can always find out where to get some beskar
 - You know where the darksaber is

-**Rewards:** A full set of beskar armor and can use the darksaber as part of your combat style.
+**Rewards:** Any missing pieces of beskar armor (including upgrading helmet to a masterwork mask with +1 armor) and can use the darksaber as part of your combat style.

 ## Czerka Corp